 Halep beats Flipkens, Mahut wins at Rosmalen

-Earlier, Simona Halep of Romania made it two titles in two weeks, beating Kirsten Flipkens of Belgium 6-4, 6-2 in a rain-interrupted women’s final.
+Earlier, Simona Halep won her second title in two weeks, beating Kirsten Flipkens 6-4, 6-2 in a rain-interrupted women’s final.

 Mahut’s and Wawrinka’s match also was disrupted by rain and Mahut — appearing in his first final since 2007 — dealt with the interruptions better.

 The Frenchman’s victory on grass capped a comeback from a career-threatening knee injury that sidelined him for months.

 “Six months ago, I was not sure I could play again on the tour and here I am with the trophy,” he said.